ourshell/Our-Coin/drafts/meme-contest.md

 ---

 ## **Ready for the Meme Revolution?**
-Remember: **“From each according to their ability; to each according to their meme-making genius!”** So rally your best ideas, wave the red banner, and show us how OURCOIN ($OCN) can unite the people in the most meme-tastic way possible.
+Remember: **“From each according to their ability, to each according to their creativity!”** So rally your best ideas, wave the red banner, and show us how OURCOIN ($OCN) can unite the people in the most meme-tastic way possible.

 **To arms, Comrades — let the Meme Wars begin!**